 Endpoint devices have become the latest target, and attacks against notebooks and desktops increased by 132 percent in 2016 alone.
 That’s why it’s essential to strengthen endpoint security.
 By updating old, outdated, or insecure devices with multiple protection levels, you can secure your company’s valuable data assets.

 With estimates placing cybercrime’s yearly financial damage to U.S. businesses somewhere between $500 million to $1 trillion, this is a genuine threat.
 You will encounter it.
 If a company as secure as Twitter can succumb to a cyber attack, then your company will inevitably face that threat as well.

 Connect with Cinch I.T. on Facebook, Twitter, LinkedIn, and Instagram using the hashtags #cinchit, #cybersecurity, and #dataprotection.

 About Cinch I.T.

-Since 2004, Cinch I.T. has been providing customer-focused I.T. support for businesses of all sizes.
-Every element of our support provides not only the best I.T. services but also the fastest and friendliest network and computer support in the industry.
-Cinch is one of the nation’s fastest-growing I.T. support franchises with 7 locations and counting.
+Since 2004, Cinch I.T. has been providing customer-focused I.T. services for businesses of all sizes.
+Every element of our support provides the best I.T. services and the fastest and friendliest network and computer support in the industry.
+Cinch is one of the nation’s fastest-growing managed I.T. service franchises with 7 locations and counting.
 To learn more, visit cinchit.com.
 For more information about I.T. franchise opportunities, visit cinchfranchise.com.